how to change power steering fluid

 #Step 8: Start Engine & Final Bleed

 After filling the reservoir to the correct level, start your vehicle’s engine.
 Slowly turn the steering wheel fully left and right about 10 times.
+This process helps remove any trapped air bubbles from the power steering system, ensuring smooth and quiet steering performance.

 #Step 9: Check Fluid Level Again